thatcyberlad/KAEZAL/README.md

 Backdoor Injection Tool embeds remote access trojans into common file formats (JPG, PDF, DOCX).

     Objective: Embed backdoors into popular file formats for remote access.
-    Technologies Used: Python for backdoor injection and manipulation.
+    Technologies Used: Python and bash for backdoor injection and manipulation.

 Technologies and Development Tools